Brazil senators say bus attacked on Venezuela visit to prisoners

 Brazil's Senate passed a motion condemning the episode and some members called for punitive measures against Venezuela such as its suspension from regional bloc Mercosur, the tearing up of bilateral trade pacts and the recall of Brazil's ambassador.

-(Reporting and writing by Andrew Cawthorne in Caracas; Additional repoting by Brad Haynes in Sao Paulo and Anthony Boadle in Brasilia; Editing by Girish Gupta, Andrew Hay, Toni Reinhold)
+(Reporting and writing by Andrew Cawthorne in Caracas; Additional reporting by Brad Haynes in Sao Paulo, Anthony Boadle in Brasilia and Stephen Eisenhammer in Rio; Editing by Toni Reinhold and Ken Wills)